Low End Mac Reader Specials

 Tomorrow's Solid State Drives and Notebooks

-Dan Knight - 2008.09.04 - Tip Jar
+Daniel Knight - 2008.09.04 -

 Flash memory is pretty amazing stuff.
 Invented in 1980, it made digital photography possible.
 It's been used in PDAs for ages.
-And its inside those useful USB thumb drives that have become so affordable and become a normal way of moving data between computers.
+And its inside those useful USB flash drives that have become so affordable and become a normal way of moving data between computers.

 And now flash drives (also known as Solid State Drives or SSDs) are becoming popular in notebook computers.
 They're a lot more expensive than hard drives, but they have no moving parts and may reduce power consumption compared with hard drives.
 (Some tests find this to be true, others find the opposite.)

 Flash drives are not without their drawbacks.
 I'm not just talking about price and capacity - prices keep dropping, and capacity keeps increasing, as is also true of hard drives and computer RAM.
-SSDs may never achieve price parity with hard drives, especially at high capacities, but they will become more competitive in the low end.
+SSDs may never achieve price parity with hard drives, especially at high capacities, but they will become more competitive on the low end.

 Shortcomings of Flash Memory

 Flash drives have negligible seek time and latency compared to hard drives, as they have no moving parts.
-And with no moving parts, they don't generate as much heat as hard drives - or noise.
+And with no moving parts, they don't generate as much heat as hard drives - or as much noise.
 They may also provide faster startup time and are very reliable.

 Well, in the short term at least.
 It's believed that flash memory cells are good for 10,000 to 1,000,000 write cycles, which is a lot less than hard drives.
-One way to work with this is to have a file system that spreads writes throughout the drive's capacity (this is called "wear leveling"), and with this today's drives can last "up to 20 years" with typical use.
+One way to work with this is to have a file system that spreads writes throughout the drive's capacity (this is called "wear leveling"), and with this technology today's flash drives can last "up to 20 years" with typical use.

 Perhaps the biggest technical drawback to flash memory is slow write speed compared to read speed.
 The original NOR chips, invented at Intel, had long erase and write times, and the newer NAND chips, introduced by Toshiba in 1989, have faster read and write speed along with higher storage density.
 Where NOR chips have true random access to every byte, NAND chips access data in blocks of hundreds or thousands of bytes.